lfborjas/senex/README.md

 Uses Astrodientst's [Swiss Ephemeris](https://www.astro.com/swisseph/swephinfo_e.htm) C library in Haskell, exposing it as a Module and then using it for a Servant-based API.

+## Development

+Been using VSCode with `Haskell Language Server` and `Haskell Language` as extensions; it's been quite alright except for [the weird memory leak in HIE](https://dimjasevic.net/marko/2018/08/15/haskell-ide-the-memory-hog-engine/) (!)

 ## Haskell bindings to the SwissEphemeris library

 ### Compiling the C libs